 - 6.13 The fact that the vision aspires to direct most new development to Bassetlaw's towns, with only small-scale development in rural settlements, means that there may be a minor positive effect on SA objective 7: land use and soils, as there are more likely to be opportunities to reuse brownfield sites in and around the main towns, preserving greenfield land and areas of higher quality agricultural land.
 In addition, the vision promotes comprehensive brownfield regeneration, particularly in Worksop.
-However, this potential minor positive effect is currently uncertain and will depend on the specific locations which are allocated for development within the other policies of the Local Plan.
-The overall effect on this objective is mixed (uncertain minor positive and minor negative) as the development of a new garden village will involve large-scale development on greenfield land. - 6.14 The vision states that communities will have access to safe, inclusive and high quality multifunctional green and blue infrastructure and improved recreational, sports, health, educational facilities and community services.
+However, this potential minor positive effect is currently uncertain and will depend on the specific locations which are allocated for development within the other policies of the Local Plan. - 6.14 The vision states that communities will have access to safe, inclusive and high quality multifunctional green and blue infrastructure and improved recreational, sports, health, educational facilities and community services.
 As such, a significant positive effect is likely in relation to SA objective 4: regeneration and social inclusion. - 6.15 The vision states that new development will have helped to minimise health inequalities.
 Additionally, it promotes increased provision for active travel, such as walking and cycling, improved access to public transport for new developments and infrastructure to support the use of electric vehicles and alternative fuel vehicles which will contribute to a reduction in transport-related emissions within the District and secure environmental quality benefits.
 New transport and community infrastructure will support the needs of new residents.
 Extensive tree planting and green infrastructure will improve residents' wellbeing.
 As such, a significant positive effect is likely in relation to SA objective 5: health and wellbeing and minor positive effects are likely in relation to SA objectives 6: transport, 10: air quality and 11: climate change.
-The positive effects on SA objectives 10 and 11 are reinforced by the fact that the vision supports green energy and technology.

-- 6.16 A minor positive effect is identified in relation to SA objectives 8: water and 9: flood risk as the vision supports development located in areas of low flood risk and states that sustainable drainage systems (SuDS) will manage run-off sustainably, while provision for a flood management scheme in Worksop will facilitate safe regeneration and growth. - 6.17 A negligible effect is identified in relation to SA objective 12: resource use and waste as the vision does not directly refer to this sustainability topic.
+The positive effects on SA objectives 10 and 11 are reinforced by the fact that the vision supports green energy and technology. - 6.16 A minor positive effect is identified in relation to SA objectives 8: water and 9: flood risk as the vision supports development located in areas of low flood risk and states that sustainable drainage systems (SuDS) will manage run-off sustainably, while provision for a flood management scheme in Worksop will facilitate safe regeneration and growth. - 6.17 A negligible effect is identified in relation to SA objective 12: resource use and waste as the vision does not directly refer to this sustainability topic.